floragunncom/search-guard-docs/installation.md

 The required Search Guard SSL version for Elasticsearch 2.3.3 is 2.3.3.13.

-Search Guard itslef can be installed like any other Elasticsearch plugin.
+Search Guard itself can be installed like any other Elasticsearch plugin.

 Change to the directory of your Elasticsearch installation and type: